icedwater/CondMDI/data_loaders/custom/README.md

 ## Using the trained custom model for inference

 Currently, we only use conditional synthesis.
 Add `myrig` to `sample/conditional_synthesis.py`.
+There is an `assert` in `main()` which tests for the model name and a place to specify `fps` or `max_frames` for `myrig`.

 Make sure that `args.dataset` checks for `myrig`.
 We can keep `hml_vec` for `model.data_rep` as this just reshapes the input without further manipulation.
+However, further down in `main()` we need to give the right number of `n_joints` for `myrig`.

+If we want to generate `mp4` videos of the output as well, we can add `myrig` to the list where we check `args.dataset` and run `plot_conditional_samples`.
+However, this is not needed for the actual inference to run.

+Once all this is done, we can run the conditional synthesis as shown below:

 ```bash
 python -m sample.conditional_synthesis --dataset="myrig" ...